 The Western Balkans

 The EIB is the largest international financier in the Western Balkans, where it has been active since 1977.
-Over the past ten years, the Bank has financed projects totalling over EUR 7.3 billion in the region, while in 2012 our loans totalled EUR 671 million.
+Over the past ten years, the Bank has financed projects totalling over EUR 28 billion in the region, while in 2014 our loans totalled in excess of EUR 2.4 billion.

 While continuing its support for reconstruction and upgrading of the regional and municipal networks of basic infrastructure (transport, energy and the environment), the EIB plans to increase its assistance to the private sector and lend more in the health and education sectors in the coming years.

 The EIB co-finances major projects in the region with other International Financial Institutions, particularly the European Bank for Reconstruction and Development (EBRD), the World Bank and the Council of Europe Development Bank, as well as with bilateral donors.

 Since 2009, the EIB, the European Commission, the Council of Europe Development Bank and the European Bank for Reconstruction and Development have been cooperating under the Western Balkans Investment Framework (WBIF).
 This provides a joint grant facility and a joint lending facility for priority investments in the region.
 The objective is to simplify access to credit by pooling and coordinating different sources of finance and technical assistance, with a focus on infrastructure sectors, including social infrastructure.